 - Inadequate sleep has been linked with more time spent watching television and playing computer games

 Children Who Get 2 Hours of Screen Time/Day Get Lower Test Scores

 CBS’s 60 Minutes just reported a groundbreaking study from the National Institutes of Health (NIH) analyzing how screen time affects the physical structure of children’s brains.

 The first set of data is in now available from brain scans of 4,500 participants.
 Not a big surprise: Children who have more than two hours of screen time a day got lower scores on tests focused on thinking and language skills.

 As screens proliferate, parents are becoming more nervous about the hours kids spend bathed in the blue glow of their iPhone, TVs, and Xboxes.

 Silicon Valley Parents

 The Koduris’ life is that of the stereotypical Silicon Valley family, except for one thing.
 The technology developed by Koduri and Shahi’s employers is all but banned at the family’s home.
-It should be a red flag!

-There are no video game systems inside the Koduri household, and neither child has their own cell phone yet.
+There are NO video game systems inside the Koduri household, and neither child has their own cell phone yet.
 Saurav and Roshni can play games on their parents’ phones, but only for 10 minutes per week.
 (There’s no limit, though, to the family’s growing library of board games.)
 The family did once buy an iPad 2, but for the past five years it’s resided on the highest shelf in a linen closet.

 “We know at some point they will need to get their own phones,” stated Koduri, 44.
 “But we are prolonging it just as long as possible.”